gilts/wsee/README.md

 - ***Don't have a wordlist?*** : `wsee` got you covered with `Online Subdomain Enumeration` feature using `HackerTarget` as source.
 - Accept `.csv` as wordlist, breaking the barrier of must used `.txt` and made it compatible for other Enumeration Tool Output.
 - Supports for Internal Storage for `Termux` users.
-- Supports for HTTP2 Protocol Upgrade indicated as `h2c`.
+- Supports for `HTTP/2` Protocol (clear-text only).
 - New `Rotate` Mode feature; Now you can rotate `proxy` and `hostname` individually.
 This is useful if the target only accept specific proxy or ssl masking.
 - Auto script updater handled with config located in `.wsee/CONFIG`
+- Also include `Normal` mode, to find SSL/Direct bugs without protocol or domain fronting.
 - New Enhancement each Updates

 # How it works